build-your-own-internet/byoi/future/name-resolution/003-nr-authoritative-server/README.md

 * update knot's zonefile for each host & router in our internet
 * [x]change server name references to `knot` => `dns`
 * create a 'definition of done' list for promoting future => chapters
+* create a 'how to move a chapter to the chapters folder' checklist